microsoft/prose/documentation/prose/syntax.md

 ```
 #reference 'file:<Filename>';
 ```
-{: .language-dsl}
+{: .language-bnf}

 Reference an assembly via its absolute or relative path.
 The compiler will look for it in the provided list of *library paths* (`dslc -p`).
 This list always includes the directory of the currently executing assembly and the current working directory.
 **Example:**

 ```
-#reference 'file: TestLanguage.Semantics.dll';
+#reference 'file:TestLanguage.Semantics.dll';
 ```
-{: .language-dsl}
+{: .language-bnf}

 ## Qualified assembly reference

 ```
 #reference '<AssemblyQualifiedName>';
 ```
-{: .language-dsl}
+{: .language-bnf}

 Reference an assembly via its assembly qualified name.
 The compiler will load it using [`Assembly.Load`](https://msdn.microsoft.com/en-us/library/ky3942xh.aspx) and its standard probing mechanism of the current .NET runtime.
 **Example:**

 ```
 #reference 'System.Collections.Immutable, Version=1.2.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a';
 ```
-{: .language-dsl}
+{: .language-bnf}

 # Usings